SingAREN/Data-Mover-Challenge/ansible-playbook/README.md

 - Tunes network interfaces
 - Tunes kernel parameters

-The script is written for CentOS 7.6 and Ansible >2.5
+The script is written for CentOS 7.6 and Ansible >2.5.
+The user running the ansible-playbook must have administrator permissions.

+## Pre-requisites

+1. Setup storage for DMC which has to be found at `/DMC`
+2. Create `/DMC/data` directory with `0755` permissions
+3. Create `/DMC/data` directory with `0777` permissions

 ## Running the script